tianyic/only_train_once_personal_footprint/visual_examples/README.md

 In the depicted dependency graphs,

-- The nodes marked by the same color forms one node group.
-The nodes in the same node groups has dependency that needs to pruned together.
+- The nodes marked by the same color form one node group.
+The nodes in the same node group have dependency that need to be pruned together.

 - One node group is **prunable** if it is filled by solid color.